Best Survival Packing List To Plan For An Evacuation

 You can then dig up your cache supplies for replenishment as necessary.

-If you are seriously concerned about a long-term disaster situation and want to be as prepared as possible, you can always cache your gear.
+If you are seriously concerned about a long-term disaster and want to be as prepared as possible, you can always cache your gear.

-For example, you can carry your short-term bag into a local park and then unearth your long-term gear while no one is watching.
+For example, you can carry your short-term bag into a local park and unearth your long-term gear while no one is watching.

 If you own rural land, you can cache more than in public areas.